Changes in writing style provide clues to group identity

-Small changes to people's writing style can reveal which social group they "belong to" at a given moment, new research shows.
+Small changes to people's writing style can reveal which social group they "belong to" at a given moment say psychologists.

 Groups are central to human identity, and most people are part of multiple groups based on shared interests or characteristics - ranging from local clubs to national identity.